-A year later, HERE this NOW has served thousands from around NH and the country through training, coaching, and consulting.
-Clients have included individuals that participate in workshops, professional development trainings, conferences and events.
-They include administrators and executives, direct care providers, school districts, early childhood providers, staff development companies, health care systems, and non-profits.
+A year later and a half later, HERE this NOW has served thousands from around NH and the country through training, coaching, and on-site consultation.
+Clients have been served through workshops offerings, on-site professional development trainings, national / regional / state conferences, events, on-site consultation, and one-to-one coaching.
+Clients have included administrators and executives, direct care providers, school districts, state and federal agencies, early childhood providers, staff development companies, health care systems, and non-profits.

-Passionate about the revolutionary promise of the trauma movement, Emily won’t stop until she has helped build a system of public services that heal, connect, and help to regulate those involved.
+Passionate about the revolutionary promise of the trauma-informed movement, Emily won’t stop until she has helped build a system of public services that heal, connect, and help to regulate those involved.

 Emily Read Daniels,

 M.Ed., MBA, NCC, SEP™ in training